Senators Express Doubts On Afghan War

 WELNA: Still, senators who've backed the war question whether there's still the will to win it.
 South Carolina Republican Jim DeMint called the July 20, '11 date for starting troop withdrawals a deadline that's defeating the U.S.

-Senator JIM DEMINT (Republican, South Carolina): The people know we're leaving.
+JIM DEMINT: The people know we're leaving.
 Even if we make it somewhat flexible, we've made it clear that our commitment's not to finish the job but to leave.

 WELNA: Holbrooke insisted, though, that there's no question the U.S. is committed to prevailing in Afghanistan.